 Prerequisite: Grade of C or better in an undergraduate chemistry, biology or physiology course

-NUTR5003 Science of Supplements/Nutraceuticals/Functional Foods consumables will be covered.
+NUTR5003 Science of Supplements/Nutraceuticals/Functional Foods phytonutrients/phytochemicals will also be included.
+Evidence-based research, resources and practices regarding use of these consumables will be covered.

 2 credits (30 hours): 30 lecture hours Prerequisite: NUTR5000 or NUTR5001